-- Follow package instructions, using Time Cook if the package is less than 1.75 ounces or larger than 3.5 ounces.
-Place the package of popcorn in the center of the microwave. - Press POPCORN once for a 3.5 ounce package of popcorn, twice for a 3.0 ounce package, or three times for a 1.75 ounce package.
+Follow package instructions, using Time Cook if the package is less than 3.0 ounces or larger than 3.5 ounces.
+Place the package of popcorn in the center of the microwave.

+Press POPCORN once for a 3.5 ounce package of popcorn or twice for a 3.0 ounce package.
 The oven starts immediately.